-Article 1 - Applicability of the regulations
+Article 1 - Applicability of the regulations1

-- 1. These regulations apply to the teaching and the examinations of the Master's degree programme in Civil engineering and to the Master's degree programme in Applied Earth Sciences, hereinafter referred to as 'the programme' or 'programmes'. - 2.
-The programme is provided under the responsibility of the Faculty of Civil Engineering and Geosciences at Delft University of Technology, hereinafter referred to as the 'faculty'.
+- 1. These regulations including the programme specific annexes, apply to the teaching and the examinations of the Master degree programme in Civil engineering, the Master degree programme in Applied Earth Sciences and the Interfaculty 4TU Master degree programme Construction Management and Engineering, hereinafter referred to as 'the programme' or 'programmes'. - 2.
+The programmes are provided under the responsibility of the Faculty of Civil Engineering and Geosciences at Delft University of Technology, hereinafter referred to as the 'faculty'.